Can I work at the library?

 Student employees are expected to be dependable, punctual, communicative, work well in a team environment, and provide courteous and efficient service to library patrons.

-Student employees will work an average of 10-12 hours weekly in various capacities with required attendance during exam periods (midterms/finals).
+Student employees will work an average of 13 hours weekly in various capacities with required attendance during exam periods (midterms/finals).
 Employees are expected to have availability that matches library needs, with hiring preference given to students with greater availability.

 Responsibilities include assisting patrons at the front desk, answering the phone, giving basic information, directing questions to an appropriate employee, checking materials in and out of the library system, accurately shelving library materials using the Dewey Decimal Classification System, carrying out opening/closing procedures, collecting materials from book drops, restocking printers and copy machines, cleaning and organizing shelves, helping patrons with minor technology related issues, and other duties as needed.

-Student employees report to the library administrative support supervisor.
+Student employees report to the Library Administrative Support Supervisor.

 QUALIFICATIONS: